 The first thing to check on has to do with the keywords or phrases you are searching for in Google.

 If you’re a fashion designer for women and you search for “Clothing” in Google and can’t find yourself, that might not be the end of the world.

-Searching for “Women’s Fashion” might be the particular phrase that shows you right on the first page of Google.
+Searching for “Women’s Fashion” might be the particular phrase that shows you right on Google’s first page for that query.